DigitalPublishingToolkit/TOD18-Geoblocking/md/book.md

 most people.
 Hotels and shopping centers stocked a small selection of prestige Cuban movies on VHS, with pricing aimed at the tourist market.
-Another program in the early 2000s established movie rental facilities in some theaters, featuring a catalog of quality titles, but lacking of the variety of the private video stores.
+Another program in the early 2000s established movie rental facilities in some theaters, featuring a catalog of quality titles, but lacking the variety of the private video stores.
 Aside from a few other small-scale initiatives, these are the only authorized systems of home video distribution organized by the Cuban government.
 The few